-- The Degree of Doctor of Science shall be awarded for significant original contribution to some branch of pure or applied science. - 2.
-A candidate for the Degree of Doctor of Science shall hold a degree of the University of New Zealand or of the University of Canterbury or shall have been admitted under the admission ad eundem statum regulations to the status of such degree.
-No candidate shall be examined for the Degree of Doctor of Science until five years have elapsed from having been admitted to the qualifying degree.
-Except in special circumstances approved by the Academic Board, no member of the academic staff who is not a graduate of the University shall be examined for the Degree of Doctor of Science until he or she has served a period of five years on the permanent full-time staff of the University. - The Degree shall be awarded for published work by the candidate or in special circumstances for unpublished work, provided that these special circumstances are recognised as sufficient by the Academic Board. - With the application, a candidate shall forward:

-(a) Three copies of the work referred to in Regulation 3 upon which the application is based.
+- (a) The Degree of Doctor of Science shall be awarded for significant original contribution to some branch of pure or applied science. - (b) A candidate for the Degree of Doctor of Science shall hold a degree of the University of New Zealand or of the University of Canterbury or shall have been admitted under the admission ad eundem statum regulations to the status of such degree.
+No candidate shall be examined for the Degree of Doctor of Science until five years have elapsed from having been admitted to the qualifying degree. - Except in special circumstances approved by the Academic Board, no member of the academic staff who is not a graduate of the University shall be examined for the Degree of Doctor of Science until he or she has served a period of five years on the permanent full-time staff of the University. - (c) The Degree shall be awarded for published work by the candidate or in special circumstances for unpublished work, provided that these special circumstances are recognised as sufficient by the Academic Board. - (d) With the application, a candidate shall forward: - i.
+Three copies of the work referred to in Regulation 3 upon which the application is based. - Three copies of any additional work, published or unpublished, which the candidate desires to submit in support of his or her application.

-- (b) Three copies of any additional work, published or unpublished, which the candidate desires to submit in support of his or her application. - (c) A statement signed by the candidate identifying the work which is the candidate's own, and stating that the principal work has not been previously accepted and is not being currently presented for a degree or diploma in any other University. - 5.
-Upon receipt of a report from the Faculty ad hoc committee (as appointed under General Course and Examination Regulations: M. Higher Doctorates) the Academic Board shall decide whether to proceed with the examination.
+- iii.
+A statement signed by the candidate identifying the work which is the candidate's own, and stating that the principal work has not been previously accepted and is not being currently presented for a degree or diploma in any other University. - (e) Upon receipt of a report from the Faculty ad hoc committee (as appointed under General Course and Examination Regulations: M. Higher Doctorates) the Academic Board shall decide whether to proceed with the examination.
 The work may then be submitted to three examiners, of whom one at least shall be resident outside New Zealand.
 The candidate may be required by the examiners to present himself or herself for a written or oral examination.
 The examiners shall report to the Dean of Postgraduate Studies through the relevant Faculty Dean.

-- 1. The entry fee of \$2,000 shall be submitted with the application. - See Regulation L11 of the General Course and Examination Regulations for the resolution of disagreements between examiners. - 3.
-Guidelines for use by applicants for this degree are available on request from the Registrar.
+- The entry fee of \$2,000 shall be submitted with the application. - See Regulation L11 of the General Course and Examination Regulations for the resolution of disaareements between examiners.